heptarch/heptarch.github.io/lab/bell.md

 having to pay them!
 </span>

-In this self-organized, downscale setting, having a big managerial hierarchy doesn't make much sense.
+In this self-organized, downscale setting, having a managerial hierarchy doesn't make much sense.
 But somebody should take responsibility for coordinating different strands of research to ensure that, like an orchestra conductor, the different voices harmonize (*management*).
 Ideally, this